ytjohn/hs-fdlog/fdlog/README.txt

 Introduction

   This is a complete rewrite of WB6ZQZ's Field Day Logging program.
-It is nearly 20 years old now, but this new version has many new features, primary of which is the ability to synchronize the logfile database across a network in a peer to peer fashion, avoiding single points of failure.
+It is nearly 20 years old (in 2002), but this new version has many new features, primary of which is the ability to synchronize the logfile database across a network in a peer to peer fashion, avoiding single points of failure.
 The expectation is that a wireless network will be used.

   To run this program you will need to install Python (or not).
-The development was done on win2k under Python 2.2-2.4 and Tkinter, but it should be able to run on Linux and the Mac with most features.
+The development was done on win2k under Python 2.2-2.7 and Tkinter, but it should be able to run on Linux and the Mac with most features.
 Python is available from www.python.org.
 There is a directly executable version of FDLog called fdlogexe.zip.
 This is a larger download but it works without Python installed.
 It only works in Windows.